XpiritBV/ContainerWorkshop-Docs/Lab12-Monitoring.md

    AnalyzeLimit(limit);
 ```

 Compile your changes locally.
+If it compiles, run the Docker composition first to see how the website is behaving.
+Check that there is a bug by refreshing the home page of the web application at [http://localhost/?limit=0](http://localhost/?limit=0).

+If all is correct, the page should display without any highscores.

-If it compiles, check in the source code and perform a build and release into your cluster.
-After a successful deployment, check how the website is behaving.
-You might want to create some load on the cluster from PowerShell:
+Next, perform a build and release into your cluster.
+After a successful deployment, check how the website is behaving for the same URL.
+You might want to create some load on the cluster from PowerShell to see some bigger effect in Application Insights:

 ```PowerShell
 for ($i = 0 ; $i -lt 100; $i++)